dcunited001/dcunited001.github.io/_drafts/social-physics.md

     - for example, making conclusions about the disemination of pieces of information (how one piece of information spreads amoungst people)

+- so the convergence of individual belief systems accelerates and the more strongly convergent metaphyiscal ideas begin manifesting in the physical aspects of social interactions.
+  - so, if instead of mass communication channels being completely decentralized, the information diseminated was harmonized, then the more unitary, regular and pronounced these metaphysical manisfestations will become.
+  - so, in terms of social physics, there are stronger physical effects that emerge from the metaphysical than ever before.
+This is true even in the discord of decentralized high bandwidth digital communication.
+Because of the evolutionary dynamics of ideas and memes, the strongest earn extremely high rates of propagation.

 # Simulation Ideas